Fujio-Turner/cb_completed_request/README.md

 ```

 **Notes**:
-This should return back a JSON of about 36MB~ish.
-Anything bigger will crash the browser.
+This could return back a JSON of about 36MB~ish.
+Anything bigger will probably crash the browser. <i>Firefox</i> seems to be the faster browser.

+**Browser is slow/crashes:**
 If the browser slowes to a crawl reduce the data size via `LIMIT 2000`

 ### Step 4: Analyze
-Copy the JSON results and paste into the tool's input area, then click "Parse JSON".
+Select ALL & Copy the full JSON results and paste it into the tool's input area, then click <button>Parse JSON</button>

 ![Query input interface](copy_paste_json.png)